10 Best No-Doc Business Loans for 2025

 With invoice factoring, you sell your unpaid invoices to a factoring company, which offers an advance of 80% to 95% of your invoices’ value up front.
 The factoring company then takes over the job of collecting on the invoices for you.

 And depending on the lender, it can be quick.
-There are online lenders, like FundThrough, that let you pull invoices from your record-keeping software directly into their system.
-This can help you get funded quickly without a lot of paperwork.
+Some online lenders, like FundThrough, let you pull invoices from your record-keeping software directly into their system.
+This process can help you get funded quickly without a lot of paperwork.

 Also known as accounts receivable financing, invoice financing is an alternative to factoring.
 With this option, the lender uses your business’s unpaid invoices as collateral for a term loan.
 You can typically borrow up to 80% of the invoice’s value and pay a fee of 2% to 5% rather than interest.